Home

 Program image

-FREE!
-Archaeology Livestreaming from Harvard Yard: Discovering Colonial Student Life.
+Archaeology Livestreaming from Harvard Yard: Discovering Colonial Student Life

-Register your class for a virtual visit to a live archaeology dig into the eighteenth century.
-College student excavators uncover history around Harvard’s Holden Chapel which housed a soldiers’ barracks during the American revolution among other activities.
+Register your class for a virtual visit to a LIVE archaeology excavation into the eighteenth century.
+College student archaeologists-in-training uncover history around Harvard’s Holden Chapel which housed a soldiers’ barracks during the American Revolution among other activities.
 Your class will meet the excavation directors who explain the project and the questions they are seeking to answer with archaeological evidence.
 College students demonstrate excavation methods and show what they have uncovered during their participation in the Harvard Yard Archaeology Project.
-This livestream is run by the Peabody Museum of Archaeology & Ethnology Education Department, one of the Harvard Museums of Science & Culture (HMSC)Recommended for grades 4-12.
+This live-stream is run by the Peabody Museum of Archaeology & Ethnology Education Department, one of the Harvard Museums of Science & Culture (HMSC)Recommended for grades 4-12.

 Program Rating